kizoey/sql-queries/README.md

-<b>2021.01.11 ~ 2021.04.10</b><br>
-Below are queries written by using PostgreSQL and MySQL during my 3 month 'Data Analyst Internship' at Bungaejangter Int.<br>
+Below are PostgreSQL and MySQL queries written during my 3 month 'Data Analyst Internship' at Bungaejangter Int.(2021.01.11-2021.04.10)<br>
-Following queries are sorted by time order.<br>
+They are sorted by time order.<br>

 ### SQL Queries